 She included medical terms like “Intraductal Carcinoma in Situ,” “Multicentric Central Carcinoma,” “Lymphatic/Vascular Invasion,” “Invasive Tumor Necrosis,” “Modified Scarff Bloom Richardson Grade,” and more.
 She explained what each of them meant.

-In that post, she provided not one but three types of proof.
+In her blog post, she provided not one but three types of proof.

 First, she provided factual proof.
 That is, she included actual medical terms, data, and numbers taken straight out of the pathology report.

 Finally, she provided perceptual proof.
-You see, facts and data are powerful proof elements.
-But with every one, she translated what those terms meant.
-For example, creating a graphic that demonstrated the actual size of the tumor was a part of it.
+Facts and data are powerful proof elements.
+But with every one of them, she translated what those terms meant.
+For example, creating a graphic that demonstrated the size of the tumor was a part of it.

 OK, back to my point.

-The bottom line is, once my wife provided proof the response rate shot up dramatically.
+Once my wife provided proof, the response to her blog shot up dramatically.
 It compelled people to respond.
 This doesn't mean they didn't believe her in her previous posts.
 But it did reduce if not eradicate any reasonable doubt.